fseek

 The offset.

-To move to a position before the end-of-file, you need to pass a negative value in offset and set whence to SEEK_END.
+To move to a position before the end-of-file, a negative value in the offset must be passed and the whence parameter must be set to SEEK_END.

 whence